rstudio/r-system-requirements/README.md

 | No Rules| 90.1% | 90.1% | 90% | 90.1% | 90% | 90.2% |
 | With Rules | 98.5% | 99.2% | 98.1% | 98.6% | 96.1% | 96.3% |

-Both tests run with R 3.5.2 for all CRAN packages as of April 4, 2019.
+Both tests run with R 3.5.3 for all CRAN packages as of April 4, 2019.

+## Operating Systems

+The rules in this catalog are designed to be used with the following
+distributions:

+- Ubuntu 14.04,16.04,18.04
+- Debian 8,9
+- CentOS 6,7
+- Red Hat Enterprise Linux 6,7
+- openSUSE 42.3, 15.0
+- SUSE Linux Enterprise 12.3, 15.0

 ---

 # For Developers

-We welcome contributions to this catalog, please open a pull request.
+We welcome contributions to this catalog, open an issue to report a bug or request a rule.

 ### Schema